JacobTumak/SentimentAnalysisProject/README.md

 This is my first of two projects for my Comp 215 course.
-I'm very interested in machine learning so I chose this topic to give me an excuse to dive deeper and learn more about how to build datasets and use statistical approaches to predict sentiment
+I'm very interested in machine learning so I chose this topic to give me an excuse to dive deeper and learn more about how to build datasets and use statistical approaches to predict sentiment.

+This project is still in progress so bugs may be present in current condition.